matiaspl/tricaster-http-remote/README.md

 ```
 This allows using e.g. Bitfocus Companion along with a Streamdeck to create an alternate controller for joint control of both main bus source M/E's and their contents. for a specially crafted livesets consisting of a grid/mosaic of scenes.

-Have in mind that on Tricasters bus presets also include bus comps,
+Have in mind that Tricasters' bus presets also include bus comp settings.